 What is roller derby?

-The jammers may continue to race and score points for two minutes or until the lead jammer ‘calls off the jam’, by tapping her hands on her hips.
-Generally, a jammer scores four points each time she makes it through the pack within bounds and five points if she laps the other jammer.
-The winners are the team with the most points at the end of the game..
+The jammers may continue to race and score points for two minutes or until the lead jammer ‘calls off the jam’, by tapping their hands on their hips.
+Generally, a jammer scores four points each time they make it through the pack within bounds and five points if they lap the other jammer.
+The winners are the team with the most points at the end of the game.

-No use of elbows as a weapon to the chest or face
+- No use of elbows to the chest or face

 - No blocking 20 feet ahead of or behind the pack

 - No grabbing or pulling a skater from the ground

 - It is illegal to GRAB, HOLD or PULL an opposing player

 For a deeper understanding of the tactics and strategy in play, the Women’s Flat Track Derby Association website has the most current WFTDA ruleset available for download, along with extensive extra content, including Q&A’s and recent rulings on official rule interpretations.